Florida’s Python Challenge is just wrangling snakes for some. But for military vets, it’s a chance to heal | KRDO

 Each August, the Florida Python Challenge invites ordinary participants coming from all over to catch and humanely euthanize the rapidly repopulating reptiles introduced to the US via pet trade because they endanger the Everglades by feasting on native wildlife such as American alligators, marsh rabbits and white-tailed deer.

-The first Burmese pythons were spotted in the sunshine state in 1979, according to the Florida Fish and Wildlife Foundation, and they have been posing a threat to the environment ever since.
+The first Burmese pythons were spotted in the sunshine state in 1979, according to the Fish and Wildlife Foundation of Florida, and they have been posing a threat to the environment ever since.

 All it takes to register for the challenge is a $25 fee and completion of an online training course, which focuses on how to identify the pythons and what the accepted killing methods are.